qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

         }
     }
 }

+... // many code omitted
 ```

-(That example is similified.
-An event passing system requires much more code.
-Also need to separate different event channels to improve performance.)
+In backend applications, it's common to use external message broker (e.g. Kafka) to pass message.
+Using them also requires turning event into data.

-## Avoid just-for-convenience circular reference
+## Avoid child-to-parent circular reference

-In OOP languages, it's common that parent references child, and child references parent just for convenience.
+In OOP languages, it's common that parent references child, and child references parent.
 It's convenient because you can access parent data in child's method, without passing parent as argument.
+That creates circular reference.

-However, Rust is unfriendly to circular reference, so these just-for-convenience circular reference should be avoided.
+However, Rust is unfriendly to circular reference, so the just-for-convenience circular reference should be avoided.
 It's recommended to **pass extra arguments instead of having circular reference**.

 Note that due to previously mentioned contagious borrow issue, you cannot mutably borrow child and parent at the same time.
-The workaround is to 1. do a split borrow on parent and pass the individual components of parent (pass more arguments, it's less convenient) 2. use interior mutability (e.g. `RefCell`, `Mutex`, `QCell`).
+One workaround is to do a split borrow on parent and pass the individual components of parent (pass more arguments, it's less convenient).

 In a tree structure, letting child node to reference parent node can be convenient.
 If you get a reference to a node, it's easy to do things that use parent data.
 One workaround is to keep tracking the path from root node to current node (but that solution is unfriendly to mutation).
 A better solution is to use ID/handle to replace borrow.

 In C++ there is the **unregister-from-parent-on-destruct pattern**: the parent keep a container of child object pointers; in child object's destructor, it removes itself from parent's container.
 This pattern also involves circular reference.
 This should be avoided in Rust.
 The child should be owned by parent, and destructing child should be done via parent.

+Although circular reference is convenient in GC languages, it still has memory leak risk: when every child references parent, keeping a reference to one node of whole structure will prevent the whole structure from being GCed.
+In GC languages, the capturing of closure (lambda expression) are one common source of memory leaks, as the capturing is not obvious [^visualize_capturing].

+[^visualize_capturing]: IDE syntax coloring can be configured so that captured values are in another color.
+This can make capturing more obvious.

 ## The circular reference that's inherent in data structure